Put on your matching Christmas pajamas, pour some hot cocoa and hop in your cars. These are the 13 must-see Charlotte-area holiday light displays.

 Details: This street-long light display is one of the hallmarks of Charlotte’s Christmas.
 Some of the houses are decorated, but nearly all of the trees are adorned with giant light balls – it’s the definition of magical.

 Where: Enter from Park Road and Selwyn Avenue

 Details: Expect hundreds of Charleston-style homes decked out in classic Christmas decor (think: garland, white lights, and wreaths).
-The great thing about this spot is there isn’t one house that stands out – almost every house is decorated in some fashion.
-You can drive around, or park and take a stroll through the picturesque neighborhood.
+The best part?
+There isn’t just one house that stands out – almost every house is decorated for the season.